Salilw1999/iesg-whitelabel-grafana/docs/sources/alerting/configure-notifications/template-notifications/examples.md

 🚨 1 firing alerts. ✅ 1 resolved alerts.
 ```

-The next example is a copy of the default title/subject template used in Grafana.
+The next example is a copy of the default title/subject template used in IESG.

 ```go
 {{ define "copy_of_default_title" -}}